Swoorup/Swoorup/README.md

 My name is Swoorup Joshi.
 I'm a passionate about distributed & concurrent systems, and making high traffic application scale.

 While I look at the platform/runtime as a tool to achieve the goal, my personal weapons of choice include: Scala and F#.
-Contact me at
+To discuss potential future oppurtunities, Contact me at

 ```scala
 Console.println(s"${firstName}j@gmail.com")
 ```

-to discuss potential oppurtunities.